firedrakeproject/firedrake/docs/source/point-evaluation.rst

 Expressions with point evaluations
 ----------------------------------

-In general integrating over a vertex-only mesh is equivalent to summing over it.
+Integrating over a vertex-only mesh is equivalent to summing over it.
 So if we have a vertex-only mesh :math:`\Omega_v` with :math:`N` vertices at points :math:`\{x_i\}_{i=0}^{N-1}` and we have interpolated a function :math:`f` onto it giving a new function :math:`f_v` then